TITLE 89: SOCIAL SERVICES

 c) Referral

-A provider agency shall refer evidence of crimes against an eligible adult to the appropriate law enforcement agency according to Department policies.
+An APS provider agency shall refer evidence of crimes against an eligible adult to the appropriate law enforcement agency according to Department policies.
 A referral to law enforcement may be made at intake or any time during the case.
-Where a provider agency has reason to believe the death of an eligible adult may be the result of abuse or neglect, the agency shall immediately report the matter to the coroner or medical examiner and shall cooperate fully with any subsequent investigation.
 [320 ILCS 20/5(b)]

 d) The "evidence of crimes" referred to in subsection (c) includes: